wavemotion-dave/ColecoDS/README.md

 SG-1000 emulation does not need a BIOS.

-MSX emulation does not need a BIOS (C-BIOS used) but you can put msx.rom in /roms/bios or /data/bios and the emulator will use that instead.
+MSX emulation does not need a BIOS (C-BIOS used) but you can put the 32k msx.rom in /roms/bios or /data/bios and the emulator will use that instead.

 Features :